Making Daily Tasks Feel Achievable: UX for Task Wish

 High Fidelity Usability Testing

-6 participants in moderated remote usability tests, with 4 in our primary persona, and 2 in our secondary.
+6 participants in a moderated remote usability test, with 4 participants aligned with our primary persona, and 2 with our secondary.

 Research Hypothesis

-6.5 of 10 ease of completing the flow rating
+6.5 of 10 rating on ease of completing the flow.

-(6/6) The was confusion with recognizing the checklist on the focus screen as a checklist
+(6/6) There was confusion with recognizing the checklist on the focus screen as a checklist.

-Users would find this app helpful, but there was a lot of confusion with various screens and overall functionality that need to addressed.
+Users would find this application helpful, however there was much confusion with various screens and overall functionality that need to be addressed.

 Revisions After Usability Testing